sk2/mininet-extreme/examples/README.md

 This example demonstrates monitoring output from multiple hosts using the `node.popen()` interface (which returns `Popen` objects) and `pmonitor()`.

+#### quagga.py:

+This example demonstrates how to execute multiple instances of Quagga colocated on a single machine within Mininet containers

 #### scratchnet.py, scratchnetuser.py:

 These two examples demonstrate how to create a network by using the lowest-